 We encourage you to speak openly about any financial hardship you are experiencing.
 We take pride in serving all who call our firm, including those with financial difficulties.
-We work closely with county Departments of Human Services, victim’s and workers’ compensation departments, the Veteran’s Administration, Social Security and other potential sources of funding.
+We work closely with county departments of human services, victimís and workersí compensation departments, the Veteranís Administration, Social Security, and other potential sources of funding.
 We can make suggestions to keep your costs low.
-Still, we understand that there are those who need to arrange a payment plan through their local bank or credit union or may need a cost reduction in order for their needs to be met, and we are here to help.
-No one has ever been turned away for lack of money.
-Below are some of the benefits that may be available.
+Still, we understand that there are those who need to arrange a payment plan through your local bank or credit union or may need a cost reduction in order for their needs to be met, and we are here to help.
+No one has ever been turned away for lack ofmoney.
+Below are some of the benefits that may be available:

-Currently, if the deceased was married at the time of death, a lump sum death benefit of $255 is payable to the eligible surviving spouse from Social Security.
+Social Security Currently, if the deceased was married at the time of death, a lump sum death benefit of $255 is payable to the eligible surviving spouse from Social Security.
 We will assist you in starting the process of claiming benefits.
-Additional monthly benefits may be available for a spouse over the age of 60, minor children under the age of 18, and other certain special circumstances.
+Additional monthly benefits may be available for a spouse over theage of 60, minor children under the age of 18, and other certain special circumstances.

-If the deceased was a honorably-discharged veteran, several additional benefits may be available including burial in a national cemetery with the grave, opening and closing fees and marker (headstone) provided at no cost.
+Veterans If the deceased was an honorably discharged veteran (or the spouse or dependant child of a veteran), several additional benefits may be available including burial in a national cemetery with the grave, opening and closing fees, concrete graveliner (vault for casketed burial) and marker (headstone) provided at no cost.
+Other benefits may be available depending on the veteranís service.
 Should an indigent veteran die in a V.A.
-Medical Center (including the Grand Rapids Home for Veterans) it is our policy to provide either an immediate cremation or a simple burial at the nearest national cemetery for whatever benefits are available—with no additional cost to the family.
-Other benefits may be available depending on the veteran’s service.
+Medical Center (including the Grand Rapids Home for Veterans) it is our policy to provide either an immediate cremation or a simple burial at a cost not to exceed the amount of available benefits -- ensuring that the family will be fully reimbursed by the Departmentof Veterans Affairs for these final expenses.